couetilc/react-social-icons/README.md

 - need to make forward refs work.
 - switch browser test file to vanilla JS, then see if works with distribution files

+- need to test adding `"sideEffects": true` to package.json will have webpack and vite and rollup properly codesplit this package.

 - finalize the eslint config, do the pretty stuff, maybe just add prettier so I can skip that tedious stuff, add any missing plugins that are good.